asheliahut/docker-net-dhcp/README.md

 # docker-net-dhcp

 `docker-net-dhcp` is a Docker plugin providing a network driver which allocates IP addresses (IPv4 and optionally IPv6) via an existing DHCP server (e.g. your router).
+It uses a native Go DHCP client implementation for improved performance, reliability, and easier deployment.

 When configured correctly, this allows you to spin up a container (e.g. `docker run ...` or `docker-compose up ...`) and access it on your network as if it was any other machine! _Probably_ not a great idea for production, but it's pretty